secretstartups/handbook/channel-marketing/partner-campaigns/index.html.md

 **NOTE**: For Vartopia sync, the campaign field, `Is Channel Partner Involved?` = `Yes`.

-First, use the general set up is found [campaigns and programs page](/handbook/marketing/marketing-operations/campaigns-and-programs/#marketo-program-and-salesforce-campaign-set-up).
+First, use the general set up, found in [campaigns and programs page](/handbook/marketing/marketing-operations/campaigns-and-programs/#marketo-program-and-salesforce-campaign-set-up).
 The partner steps are nested in the typical Marketo program templates to clone.
 Once the campaign is cloned, follow the steps below in addition to the other setup steps found on the campaigns and programs page.

 All Marketo templates will have 2 tokens added to them that the campaign owner should update, {{My.Partner Name}} and {{My.CRM Partner ID}}
 - Partner Name: Does not need to be official, it will be used on the form consent language and interesting moments, so needs to be customer facing.
 Example:  `By registering for this GitLab and {{My.Partner Name}} event....`